Grammys CEO on new AI guidelines: Music that contains AI-created elements is eligible. ‘Period.’

 The Recording Academy has long considered setting rules related to AI following the popularity of new songs created alongside AI technology: David Guetta’s “Emin-AI-em”, the AI -compositions of TikTok user @ghostwriter977, Grimes’ voice modeling AI software.

-In order to establish its AI guidelines, the Recording Academy engaged in extensive research, including holding tech summits.
+In order to establish their AI guidelines, the Recording Academy engaged in extensive research, including holding tech summits.

 “I’ve met with the copyright office.
 We’ve talked about the future and what that looks like on a federal level and the legislative level,” Mason said, adding that AI conversations “really came to a head in the last six months.”